 - Consider maximizing cash flows from income sources that are inflation-adjusted, like Social Security.

 - Maintain a diversified investment portfolio that is designed to outpace inflation.

 If you are concerned about how inflation may impact your investment portfolio or retirement plans, please give Tull Financial Group a call at 757-436-1122 (toll-free at 888-296-7526).
-For 30 years, we have been providing sound financial planning services and advice to investors in Chesapeake, Virginia Beach, Norfolk, and across the Hampton Roads region.
+For over 30 years, we have been providing sound financial planning services and advice to investors in Chesapeake, Virginia Beach, Norfolk, and across the Hampton Roads region.
 We would be happy to provide you with customized financial advising that takes both your personal concerns and larger economic concerns into account.